selina603/mktcontent/solutions/global-customer/operating-supporting/explore/partners.md

 	ms.tgt_pltfrm=""
 	ms.devlang="na"
 	ms.topic="article"
-	ms.date="11/21/2016"
+	ms.date="12/26/2016"
-	wacn.date="11/21/2016"
+	wacn.date="12/26/2016"
 	wacn.lang="en"
 	ms.author="jtong"/>

-# Operating And Supporting Explore - Partners
+# Operating And Supporting Exploring - Partners

 [AZURE.INCLUDE [header](../../../includes/operating-supporting-explore.md)]

 ## Operation and Support

-21Vianet provides the first line for support services for all Mooncake customers.
+21Vianet provides the first line for support services for all China Azure customers.
 The following information below illustrates the operation and support workflow.

 Customer are expected to raise a service request (SR) through the China Azure online portal or the support hotline 400-890-365.